corda/corda-docs/content/en/docs/corda-enterprise/4.6/upgrading-index.md

   corda-enterprise-4-6:
     identifier: "corda-enterprise-4-6-upgrading-menu"
     name: "Updating a CorDapp or Node"
-    parent: corda-enterprise-4-6-upgrading-and-tools
 tags:
 - upgrading
-title: Updating a CorDapp or node
+title: Upgrading a CorDapp or node
-weight: 1
+weight: 2
 ---

-# Updating a CorDapp or node
+# Upgrading a CorDapp or node

 * [Upgrading a CorDapp to Corda Enterprise 4.6](app-upgrade-notes-enterprise.md)
 * [Upgrading a CorDapp to a newer platform version](app-upgrade-notes.md)